Erlkoenig90/uSer/doc/uSer.md

 - \ref uSer::minBufSize "minBufSize<RawIter, T, Attr...>" is an integer denoting the minimum number of serialization words needed to (de)serialize the type T.
 - \ref uSer::minBufSize "maxBufSize<RawIter, T, Attr...>" is an integer denoting the maximum number of serialization words needed to (de)serialize the type T. Using this alias may cause a compiler error if the dynamic size is unlimited.
 Note that the maximum size might actually never occur depending on the data structure.

+\section Minimize Using µSer on resource-constrained systems µSer is designed to work on resource-constrained systems, such as small embedded systems.
+To this end, µSer never does any dynamic memory allocation.
+There are also some macros that can be defined _before_ including the uSer.hh header (or via the compiler's command line) to configure µSer:
+- \ref USER_EXCEPTIONS Do _not_ define this macro in order to disable exception support, which typically consumes a large amount of program memory
+- \ref USER_NO_PRINT Define this macro to disable support for printing serializable data via the \ref uSer::print function and prevent inclusion of the &lt;ostream&gt; header.
+- \ref USER_NO_SMARTPTR Define this macro to disable support for smart pointers and prevent inclusion of the &lt;memory&gt; header.

+When using GCC, compile with "-fdata-sections -ffunction-sections -flto", and link with "-Wl,--gc-sections -flto".
+These options can reduce the amount of program memory needed. µSer also relies on optimization to be turned on (e.g. -O2 for GCC and Clang) to generate efficient code. µSer employs deeply nested call stacks to statically build algorithms specifically adapted to the user-defined data structures.
+With optimization enabled, the compiler collapses those into short and efficient algorithms.
+If some code does not work with optimizations enabled, this is most probably the result of relying on some undefined behaviour, i.e. programming errors.
+Using µSer instead of e.g. pointer casts to serialize data already avoids some of those problems (specifically padding, data alignment, aliasing rules).

+\section CCompat C-Compatibility
+µSer can be used in C-based projects if a C++17-compatible compiler is available.
+Fist, define the desired data structures in a common header for both C and C++ (here: packet.h):
+\include C/packet.h
+Define the structs by using the µSer-provided macros \ref ConStructAnnot "as explained before".
+Also declare serialize/deserialize functions as needed, i.e. for the structs we want to explicitly serialize from C code.
+In this example, we only want to (de)serialize PacketB from C, and have the contained PacketA instances (de)serialized automatically.
+Therefore, we don't need serialization functions for PacketA.
+Adjust the signature as needed (with or without error codes in the return type, the desired raw buffer type, with or without a buffer size parameter).
+In order to call a C++ function from C, it has to be annotated with 'extern "C"', but only when the C++ compiler sees it.
+The \ref USER_EXTERN_C macro can be used for this, which evaluates to 'extern "C"' when compiling as C++, and to nothing when compiling as C.

+Then, create a C++ source file for implementing the serialization functions:
+\include C/serialize.cpp
+We have to include the "packet.h" file, and just call \ref uSer::serialize "serialize"/\ref uSer::deserialize "deserialize" in the function body.
+Remember to switch on the compiler's C++17 support (e.g. -std=c++17 for GCC and Clang).
+We can then use these functions from C code, e.g.:
+\include C/main.c

 \page Examples Examples
+µSer ships with a set of examples in the "examples" subdirectory.
+Run "make" in that directory to compile them all.
+The "examples/C" directory contains an \ref ExC "example" for using µSer with a C project consisting of multiple files.

 \tableofcontents
 \section Ex01 Serializing an integer into an array
 \include 01_basic_write.cpp